SAR Technology: 'Incident Commander V5' Software

 the rescued Sam Black

 By midday Samuel Black was released from the clinic to his waiting family and friends, who had endured six long days of worry and stress until this very fortunate outcome.
-After giving interviews to a host of local media Sam walked into the Whistler SAR base and generously invited all of the searchers present to lunch!
-A great end to a major search.
-BrandywineSearch.zip
+After giving interviews to a host of local media Sam walked into the Command Post and generously invited all of the searchers present to lunch.

 SAR Technology Inc.